anbarasanhere/kbide-rag-ollama-chroma/README.md

 - Designed persistent vector database architecture using ChromaDB, enabling incremental knowledge base updates without rebuilding embeddings.
 - Optimized retrieval latency through efficient chunking strategies and Top-K semantic retrieval, enabling near real-time document question answering.

-- Knowledge Agent
-- Troubleshooting Agent
-- Rule Explanation Agent

-### Technology Stack

-- Python
-- Streamlit
-- ollama
-- Langchain
-- ChromaDB

-### Questions can be asked

-1. What is Phantom AV?
-2. Who is KE and what they do ?
-3. Explain the types of BIOS ?
-4. How many tabs SCM file contains ?
-5. Explain all the stages of KBIDE

 ### Technology Used

 | Category         | Technologies                         |